Q: Will my company be affected by Brexit?

 But for imports from and exports to the UK and their related customs processes, you will have to register with customs authorities and obtain an EORI (Economic Operators Registration and Identification) number.
 As your products will be subject to customs regulations, DSV will need you to provide us a list of legally required information; your DSV contact can tell you what this information is in your case.
 If you are affected you will need to ensure that you are up to date with the latest status and understand exactly what steps need to be taken or changed in your current operation & supply chain and what this means for risk and cost.

-See our Useful Links.
+See our Useful Links and Documents.

 Q: How can DSV help us prepare for Brexit?